Swimming Vacation – Loreto National Marine Park

 – Lightweight and light-colored clothing for outdoor environments.

 Swimming in the sea is a unique experience, but you may come across certain life such as fish, jellyfish, or sea lice.
 The water in the sea can be deep and the bottom cannot always be seen.
 If you suffer from Anaphylaxis or any other allergic reactions, it is important to inform us at the time of booking.
-Also, please bring with you any personal medical supply you may need while on the trip.
+Also, please bring with you any personal medical supplies you may need while on the trip.

 Start Point: Hotel Sante Fe, Loreto, Mexico